isuewo/OverimaginedShaders/README.md

 <details><summary>Click to Expand</summary>
 <p>

-## How can I get the Euphoria Patcher mod?
-Currently, you can only get this mod on the Complementary Discord.
-In the future, the mod will be made available on Modrinth.
-Further download instructions can be found in the pinned messages of the thread.
-## Why does Euphoria Patches need a mod?
+### Why does Euphoria Patches need a mod?
-[Complementary's license](https://github.com/ComplementaryDevelopment/ComplementaryReimagined/blob/main/License.txt) does not allow us to publish our work as we do not have a "noticeably differen[ce] from the Original Pack in multiple common gameplay scenarios that must include daytime overworld visuals, regardless of the setting or variable changes in the Modified Pack and/or the Original Pack".
+[<ins>Complementary's license</ins>](https://github.com/ComplementaryDevelopment/ComplementaryReimagined/blob/main/License.txt) does not allow us to publish our work as we do not have a "noticeably differen[ce] from the Original Pack in multiple common gameplay scenarios that must include daytime overworld visuals, regardless of the setting or variable changes in the Modified Pack and/or the Original Pack".
 We simply add onto Complementary so we obviously don't fall into the green zone.
 We have had many conversations about this topic with Emin and came to a mutual agreement to distribute it through a patcher where none of Emin's code gets distributed (and by that not breaking the license) and the user has to have Complementary Shaders installed in order to get our add-on.
 All parties profit from this method.
 ## When does Euphoria Patches update?
-We actually update the add-on with every dev release Emin releases on [Patreon](https://www.patreon.com/emingt), meaning that when he releases the public version, the add-on should come shortly after!
+Euphoria Patches Updates Immediately after a new Complementary Version is out.
+This includes dev versions.
+Euphoria Patches dev versions are available on **[Ko-Fi](https://ko-fi.com/spaceagle17)** or **[Patreon](https://www.patreon.com/SpacEagle17)**!

-# If any more questions arise, just ask in the [#euphoria-patches](https://discord.com/invite/985QQxVQZF) channnel on the Complementary Discord.
+### If any more questions arise, just ask in the [<ins>#euphoria-patches</ins>](https://discord.com/invite/985QQxVQZF) channel on the Complementary Discord.

 </p>
 </details>